27 Provisions

 Quoted prices in an active market (Level 1): This level of hierarchy includes financial instruments that are measured by reference to quoted prices (unadjusted) in active markets for identical assets or liabilities.
 This category consists of quoted equity shares, quoted corporate debt instruments and mutual fund investments.

 Valuation techniques with observable inputs (Level 2): This level of hierarchy includes financial assets and liabilities, measured using inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (i.e; as prices) or indirectly (i.e; derived from prices).
-This level of hierarchy include Company's over-the-counter (OTC) derivative contracts.
+This level of hierarchy include Company's over-the- counter (OTC) derivative contracts.

 Valuation techniques with significant unobservable inputs (Level 3): This level of hierarchy includes financial assets and liabilities measured using inputs that are not based on observable market data (unobservable inputs).
 Fair values are determined in whole or in part, using a valuation model based on assumptions that are neither supported by prices from observable current market transactions in the same instrument nor are they based on available market data.
+We have used Comparable Companies Quoted Multiple Method to determine the fair value for the investments.

-There has been no transfers between level 1, level 2 and level 3 for the year ended March 31, 2024 and March 31, 2023.
+There has been no transfers between level 1, level 2 and level 3 for the year/period ended March 31, 2026 and March 31, 2025.

-The investments in certain unquoted equity instruments which are held for medium or long-term strategic purpose and are not held for trading.
+The investments includes certain unquoted equity instruments which are held for medium or long-term strategic purpose and are not held for trading.
 Upon the application of Ind AS 109, the Company has chosen to designate these investments in equity instruments as at FVTOCI as the management believe that this provides a more meaningful presentation for medium or long-term strategic investments, than reflecting changes in fair value in profit or loss.

 Derivatives are fair valued using market observable rates and published prices together with forecast cash flow information where applicable.